 - The introduction of the Goods and Services Tax (GST) has eased the tax procedural system for businesses.
 The GST has been a fillip to the Make in India campaign.

-- Digitisation in the country has gained momentum.
+- Digitization in the country has gained momentum.
 Taxation, company incorporation, and many other processes have been made online easing the overall process and improving efficiency.
 This has upped India’s rank in the EoDB index.

 - The new insolvency code namely, the Insolvency and Bankruptcy Code 2016 integrated all laws and rules relating to insolvency into a single legislation.
 This has taken the bankruptcy code of India on par with global standards.